First Time Buyers Guide to Buying a Property

 Before you begin finding a property

-You will need to save some form of deposit to begin with (usually 5% minimum unless it is a right to buy property, a purchase from a family member below market value or a guarantor is available with equity in a another property or cash to be used as a bond) as well as enough money to cover other initial outlays for things like legal fees.
+You will need to save a deposit to begin with (usually 5% minimum unless it is a right to buy property, a purchase from a family member below market value or a guarantor is available with equity in another property or cash to be used as a bond) as well as enough money to cover other initial outlays for things like legal fees.

 Get mortgage advice & recommendations for a mortgage

 Speaking to a mortgage advisor like us initially will help you find out how much you may be able to borrow, and the likely rates.
 We can give you full recommendations at this point so you can be clear about your ability to get a mortgage and what the costs etc would be, and there is no obligation to use our service.